top of page

 Vato – Dude; pal; brother; can also be used to refer to a fellow gang member

-Vieja – Literally means old woman; girlfriend; wife
+Vieja – Old woman; girlfriend; wife

 bottom of page